1924–25 FA Cup: First round proper

-42 of the 44 clubs from the Football League First Division and Football League Second Division joined the 12 lower-league clubs who came through the qualifying rounds.
-Two Second Division sides, Port Vale and Coventry City, were entered at the fifth qualifying round, with the Third Division North and South teams, this was the last time Division 1 teams started at this stage of the competition.
-Amateur side Corinthian were given a free entry to the first round.
-To make the number of teams up to 64, nine Third Division South sides (none were selected from the Third Division North) were given byes to this round.
+42 of 44 clubs from the Football League First and Second Divisions joined the 12 Second and Third Division clubs who came through the qualifying rounds.
+Indeed, had the FA not exempted amateur side Corinthian until the first round proper, this stage would have been an all-League affair for the only time in the competition's history.
+This would also be the last time that First Division teams started at this stage, with significant format changes set to be introduced to the tournament in 1925.

+To bring the number of teams up to 64, nine Third Division South sides were given byes to this round.
 These were: